 We will ask you how many certified copies of the death certificate you need for notifying agencies that death has occurred.

-Once we have obtained the permit for disposition (which can take a few days), we can establish with you a time for the cremation or burial and continue to assist with other aspects of your funeral plan, including any memorial or other service.
+Once we have obtained the permit for disposition (which can take a few days), we can establish with you a time for the water cremation, flame cremation or burial and continue to assist with other aspects of your funeral plan, including any memorial, graveside or other service.

 If death is unexpected, you will need to call 911.
 If your loved one has a Colorado MOST form (Medical Orders for Scope of Treatment regarding their wishes for resuscitation), you will need to make this known to the responders.